pranavMekkoth1/markdown-parse/lab-report-3-week-6.md

   ![Image](https://user-images.githubusercontent.com/97641097/153345609-ea942210-71a7-42cc-aeb8-17ca86b859b3.png)

  3. Now, put it all together.
 Now use what we have learned about running multiple commands at once in Week 1, to run a single command to copy the directory and then run it.
 The result should be like that of the screenshot below.
 The code should run in the server and exit back to your own computer.
+The first part of the command copies the files into the directory recursivley, the second part enters the server,and the commands in quotes run the program in the server.

  The command i used: `scp -r *.java *.md lib/ cs15lwi22@ieng6.ucsd.edu:markdown-parse1;ssh cs15lwi22axd@ieng6.ucsd.edu "cd markdown-parse1;/software/CSE/oracle-java-se-14/jdk-14.0.2/bin/javac -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar MarkdownParseTest.java;/software/CSE/oracle-java-se-14/jdk-14.0.2/bin/java -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore MarkdownParseTest"`

+Note: The lost connection part in the screenshot doesn't effect the outcome of the command.
+The next line asking me to enter my paraphrase key still logs me into the server.

   ![Image](https://user-images.githubusercontent.com/97641097/153659434-6f3fa5b2-0854-4fe1-95b9-5e3ae0c271c1.png)